yokolet/rainy-day-blog/docs/models.md

 #### Post Model Creation and User Model Update

 Each post is written by an existing user.
-The model has a reference to a user.
-The Post model has two fields: title and content.
+The Post model has a reference to a user and two fields of title and content.

-Create a User mode by the command below:
+Create a Post model by the command below:
 ```bash
 $ rails g model Post title:string{50} content:text user:references
 ```